Identifying Drift, Diffusion, and Causal Structure from Temporal Snapshots: Our parameter estimation method

 \section{Our parameter estimation method}

 In this section, we introduce our method, Alternating Projection Parameter Estimation from $X_0$ (APPEX), which estimates a process' drift, diffusion, and causal graph from observed temporal marginals.
 Figure \ref{fig:APPEX_visualized} illustrates the general strategy of the APPEX algorithm.
-We focus on the case where the noise $GdW_t$ is additive and the drift $b(X_t) = AX_t: A \in \R^{d \times d}$, is linear \eqref{eq: linear_additive_noise_SDE}, since, under these conditions, Theorem \ref{thm: identifiability} guarantees identifiability given that $X_0$ is not auto-rotationally invariant.
-However, our algorithm is applicable to any parametric drift family.
+We focus on linear additive noise SDEs, since Theorem \ref{thm: identifiability} guarantees identifiability given that $X_0$ is not auto-rotationally invariant.
+However, our algorithm can be used to estimate any additive noise SDE in the form of Equation \ref{eq: additive_noise_SDE}.
 In this section, we give an intuitive explanation at the population level, using the process' true temporal marginals $p_i \sim X_{t_i}$.
 In Section \ref{sec:experiments}, we perform experiments using empirical marginals $\hat{p}_i$, with finite samples per marginal.

-Given observed temporal marginals $p_0, ..., p_{N-1}$ and an initial guess for drift and diffusion $(A^{(0)}, H^{(0)})$ , the idea is to use an alternating optimization algorithm to obtain increasingly better estimates for the drift and diffusion matrices.
+Let $p_0, ..., p_{N-1}$ denote a set of observed temporal marginals, and let $(A^{(0)}, H^{(0)})$ denote initial guesses for the drift and diffusion.
+The idea is to use an alternating optimization algorithm to obtain increasingly better estimates for the drift and diffusion matrices.
 Formally, we consider the spaces